Overview:

 - The fields of the certificate like commonName, notBefore and notAfter are validated before any communication is received from the server.

-import socket # IP address and the port number of the server # Create an SSL context # Load CA certificate with which the client will validate the server certificate # Load client certificate # Create a client socket # Make the client socket suitable for secure communication # Obtain the certificate from the server # Validate whether the Certificate is indeed issued to the server if not server_cert: notAfterTimestamp = ssl.cert_time_to_seconds(server_cert['notAfter']); if currentTimeStamp > notAfterTimestamp: # Safe to proceed with the communication # Close the sockets |
+# Ease the policy of Python3.13 towards self-signed certificates # Load client certificate # Create a client socket # Obtain the certificate from the server # Validate whether the Certificate is indeed issued to the server if not server_cert: notAfterTimestamp = ssl.cert_time_to_seconds(server_cert['notAfter']) if currentTimeStamp > notAfterTimestamp: # Safe to proceed with the communication # Close the sockets |

 Output - Server: